ishswar/katacoda-scenarios/cka-csr-usr/README.md

-## Repo for katacoda k3d base k3s clusters
+## Repo for create normal kubernetes cluster who can authenticate and list pods in default namespace